michaeldexter/occambsd/README.md

 ## Known Issues/To Do

-* v3-beta - bhyve target is tested, Xen is not, jail is not jailing
+* v3-beta - bhyve target is tested, Xen is not.
+Not tested on CURRENT

 * Investigate Juniper's static_libpam towards the goal of an optional fully statically-built userland